 Her memoir, Dancing in the Dash: My Story of Empowerment, Diplomacy, and Resilience was published by Bold Story Press in 2021.

-Abigail holds a B.A. in Political Science and Spanish from Amherst College and an M.A. in International Relations and Latin American Studies from the Johns Hopkins University School of Advanced International Studies.
-She is a National Hispana Leadership Institute Executive Leadership Fellow and an International Career Advancement Program Fellow.
-She has attended leadership training at the Center for Creative Leadership and at Harvard Kennedy School.
+Abigail holds a B.A. from Amherst College and an M.A. from Johns Hopkins University School of Advanced International Studies.
+She is a National Hispana Leadership Institute Fellow and an International Career Advancement Program Fellow.
+Passionate about leadership, Abigail completed training at the Harvard Kennedy School and the Center for Creative Leadership.

 Ambassador Raphel is Vice Chair of the Board of Directors of ADST.
 Ambassador Raphel has served for four decades in U.S. foreign policy agencies, including as Ambassador to Tunisia and Assistant Secretary of State for South Asia.
 She was the Senior Advisor for Pakistan, Coordinator for U.S. Development Assistance at the U.S. Embassy in Islamabad, Senior Advisor at the Ministry of Trade in Baghdad, Vice President of the National Defense University and Special Inspector General for Iraq Reconstruction, among other assignments.
 Ambassador Raphel has also been a guest lecturer at the Harvard Kennedy School, University of Chicago and Johns Hopkins University.
 Educated at the University of Maryland, Cambridge and the University of Washington, she is a member of the Council on Foreign Relations and the American Academy of Diplomacy.